combra-lab/spiking-ddpg-mapless-navigation/README.md

 KAPOHOBAY=1 python run_sddpg_loihi_eval.py --save 0 --step 5
 ```

-You can also evaluate for different inference timesteps of SNN by changing `--step` to the desired number.
+You can also evaluate for different inference timesteps of SNN by setting `--step` to the desired number.
 In addition, you also need to change the `epoch` value in the `<Project Name>/evaluation/loihi_network/snip/encoder.c` file corresponding to the inference timesteps.

-For both evaluations, you can change `--save` to 1 to save the robot routes and time.
+For both evaluations, you can set `--save` to 1 to save the robot routes and time.
 These running histories are then used to generate the results shown in the paper.
 Run the following commands to evaluate the history by yourself: